 Win-loss review analysis is one of the most difficult parts of the sales process.
 If you lost the deal, it feels like you're taking it upon yourself to rub your nose in your own defeat.
-If you won the deal, your sales team is probably at a bar tossing back a few rounds.
+If you won the deal, it's likely your sales team is at the bar tossing back a few drinks.
 You got the business -- who cares why?
 Now let’s drink.

 Maintaining a positive mindset is essential to being a successful seller, and probing into a recent failure is likely a one-way road to Depressionville.

 Understanding the reasons why a prospect became a customer, opted for the competition, or made no decision at all makes your sales process all the stronger for future bids.